suffolklibraries/lgc/content/collections/events/love-mammals-19-02.md

               rel: null
               target: null
               title: null
-        text: 'Access at the Mansion'
+        text: 'Access at the Mansion | Ipswich Museums' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'This event is free to all.
+No booking is required, just come by!'
 cta: |-
   This event is organised by Ipswich Museums: